Colfax Envelope Corp. v. Local No. 458-3M

 Colfax Envelope Corp.
 (Colfax) (plaintiff) hired employees to operate its two printing presses.
 These employees were represented by Local No. 458-3M (the union) (defendant).
-Previously, the union would negotiate a collective bargaining agreement with the Chicago Lithographers Association (CLA) and send a summary of the terms to Colfax for approval.
+Previously, the union would negotiate a collective-bargaining agreement with the Chicago Lithographers Association (CLA) and send a summary of the terms to Colfax for approval.
 If Colfax did not agree with those terms, it had the right to negotiate separately.
-The collective bargaining agreement set the minimum manning requirements for each type of printing press.
-Colfax had two presses that were 78 inches wide and, under the existing collective bargaining agreement, had to be manned by four employees each.
-When a summary of the newest changes to the agreement was sent to Colfax, the summary listed one of the manning requirements as “4C 60 Press-3 Men,” which Colfax interpreted as requiring presses 60 inches or wider to be manned by 3 employees.
+The collective-bargaining agreement set the minimum manning requirements for each type of printing press.
+Colfax had two presses that were 78 inches wide and, under the existing collective-bargaining agreement, had to be manned by four employees each.
+When a summary of the newest changes to the agreement was sent to Colfax, the summary listed one of the manning requirements as “4C 60 Press-3 Men,” which Colfax interpreted as requiring presses 60 inches or wider to be manned by three employees.
 Finding this advantageous, Colfax agreed to the changes in the summary.
-Upon receiving the final agreement, Colfax learned that “4C 60 Press-3 Men” meant 3 men were required for presses of 60 inches or less.
-Colfax sought a declaration stating that no collective bargaining agreement was created due to lack of agreement on an essential term.
+Upon receiving the final agreement, Colfax learned that “4C 60 Press-3 Men” meant three men were required for presses of 60 inches or less.
+Colfax sought a declaration stating that no collective-bargaining agreement was created due to lack of agreement on an essential term.
 The union sought to compel arbitration because the agreement contained an arbitration clause.
-The trial court granted summary judgment finding that the summary unambiguously referred to 60-inch presses.
+The district court ordered arbitration, finding that the contract was enforceable because the disputed term unambiguously referred only to 60-inch presses.
 Colfax appealed.

 Holding and Reasoning (Posner, C.J.)